LubinKerhuel/hugo/content/post/pitot-build/index.md

 The Ground Speed (GPS) and the Air Speed (pitot) measurements are theoretically similar in absence of wind.
 In presence of a constant wind, the direction and strength can be estimated combining the airspeed with the ground speed and the plane yaw direction.

-With the wind strenght and direction known, the airplane ground speed (GPS) can be retrieved by adding the projected wind to the aircraft forward direction to the air speed (pitot).
-The figure below presents the air speed in dashed blue, and compare the reconstructed ground speed (thin black line) with the GPS ground speed (large grey line).
+With the wind strength and direction known, the airplane ground speed (GPS) can be retrieved by adding the projected wind to the aircraft forward direction to the air speed (pitot).
+The figure below presents the air speed in dashed blue and compare the reconstructed ground speed (thin black line) with the GPS ground speed (large grey line).

  {{< figure
 src="/img/pitot-darcy-prandtl-gps-wind-estimation.png"
 link="/img/pitot-darcy-prandtl-gps-wind-estimation.png"
 width="100%"
 title="GPS Speed over ground (large grey), Pitot air-speed (dashed blue) with parameter $\rho=1.2$.
 Pitot air-speed minus constant wind estimation (black curve)" caption="GPS (grey curve) and Pitot minus Wind (black curve) matches.
-Data are the first 200s of the firstar 1600 RC plane flight.
+Data are the first 200s of the Firstar 1600 RC plane flight.
 The GPS ground speed is correctly estimated based on the pitot tube measurement." numbered="true"
 >}}

 The reconstructed ground speed matches with the GPS speed used as reference.
-It prove the correctness of the pitot air-speed measurement, and the possibility to estimate accurately the constant wind.
-The pitot tube differential pressure were converted to speed with $\rho = 1.2$.
+It proves the correctness of the pitot air-speed measurement, and the possibility to estimate accurately the constant wind.
+The pitot tube differential pressure was converted to speed with $\rho = 1.2$.

 The remaining error might be pitot sensor error, but also GPS accuracy limitation particularly at estimating vertical speed changes (During flight, the plane speed was change through rapid climb to test the pitot tube on a wide range), and by wind gust which are not compensated for.